olebole/irafdoc/doc/nttools.tcheck.rst

   <p>
   An expression may contain table column names and string or numerical constants.
 The table column names may be in either lower or upper case.
-If <tt>"when"</tt> is a column name, place it in upper case so its meaning will not be ambiguous.
+If <span style="font-family: monospace;">"when"</span> is a column name, place it in upper case so its meaning will not be ambiguous.
 String constants may be surrounded by either single or double quotes.
 Numeric constants will be treated as real numbers if they contain a decimal point or integers if they do